thisdp/dgs/README.md

 * 1.Any of the private edition of dgs should be the branch of dgs-master

-* 2.You are not permitted to republish your edition of dgs.
+* 2.You are not permitted to republish any edition of dgs.

 * 3.You are not permitted to sell DGS.
 This menas you should exclude DGS from your price when you are going to sell your DGS based scripts.